"The root of all superstition is that men observe when a thing hits, but not when it misses."

 (Believe it or not, I actually like cats.
 I like lots of things that are not good for me.)

-Less understandable, however, are superstitions such as the old Aztec custom to sustain the Universe.
+Less understandable, however, are superstitions such as the old Aztec custom meant to sustain the Universe.
 Every three weeks, these Mesoamericans dragged victims to the top of a pyramid/temple, sliced open their chests and held up the still-beating heart to the gods.

 There are many instances of Church leaders being guilty of similar bullying.